 QMJHL Arena: 15

 I had tickets to a game at the Moncton Coliseum in March of 2006.
-I was flying down to the mainland for the weekend and planning to see the eventual QMJHL champs because I missed them coming to Newfoundland, PEI because I had never been to PEI at the time, and Halifax because they were closest to the airport.
-Three games in three days and then back to the Rock.
+I was flying down to the mainland for the weekend for my first ever QMJHL road trip, and I was planning to see the Wildcats because I missed them coming to Newfoundland, PEI because I had never been to PEI at the time, and Halifax because they were closest to the airport and the only Sunday game that worked with my schedule.
+I'd see three games in three days and then back to the Rock.
 A couple days before my flight left, I checked the QMJHL schedule again and somehow the game in Moncton had been moved to Bathurst.
 What?
 A little checking around determined for me that an RV show had booked into the Coliseum and somehow that took priority over a previously-scheduled hockey game in Hub City, so I rapidly re-arranged my travel plans and wound up unexpectedly in Bathurst two nights later, watching one of the best junior hockey games I have ever seen - a raucous, seesaw battle that the Titan pulled out by a 6-5 score with a Jordan Clendenning goal two minutes from the end of regulation being the difference.